freysie/ide-icons/Sources/IDEIcons/Documentation.docc/IDEIcons.md

 ## Overview

-This framework allows you to easily insert IDE-like icons in your app.
+This framework allows you to easily insert IDE-y icons in your app.

 `Image`, `Label`, `NSImage`, and `UIImage` have been extended to provide easy use of IDE icons.